nelc/futurex-translations/README.md

 # FutureX Translations

 Custom translations for the FutureX Open edX Platform.
+This is fork of the standard https://github.com/openedx/openedx-translations/ for FutureX LMS use.

 ## Edit the Reword List